sematext/docs/docs/integration/alerts-pushover-integration.md

 title: Pushover Alerts Integration
 description: Sematext threshold, anomaly and / or heartbeat Alerts integration with Pushover's real-time messaging communication tool.
 Use them together for seamless infrastructure and application monitoring integration with alert-messaging, and begin sending webhook notifications to your customized devops team channel

-Pushover is a service to receive instant push notifications on your phone or tablet from a variety of sources.  is a platform for sending and receiving push notifications.
-On the server side, we provide an HTTP API for queueing messages to deliver to devices addressable by User or Group Keys.
-On the device side, our iOS, Android, and Desktop clients receive those push notifications, show them to the user, and store them for offline viewing.
+Pushover is a service to receive instant push notifications on your phone or tablet from a variety of sources.
+On the server side, Pushover provides an HTTP API for queueing messages to deliver to devices addressable by User or Group Keys.
+On the device side, Pushover's iOS, Android, and Desktop clients receive those push notifications, show them to the user, and store them for offline viewing.

-Sematext has threshold, anomaly and / or heartbeat Alerts integration with Pushover's's alert/incident management and notification tools.
+Sematext has threshold, anomaly and / or heartbeat Alerts integration with Pushover's alert/incident management and notification tools.

 ## **In Pushover**